edermartioli/spirou-template/README.md

 ![Alt text](Figures/EpsEri.png?raw=true "Title")

-Figure above presents the combined spectrum in red, and in blue the individal input spectra and residuals.
+Figure above presents the final template spectrum in red, and in blue are the input spectra and residuals.
+The green curves show the +-3 x sigma, where sigma is given by the standard deviation between all input spectra.